raulferrerdev/mobidev/exampleSite/content/blog/apple_sf_symbols.md

 image: "images/post/apple_sf_symbols.png"
 date: 2020-03-24T18:19:25+06:00
 categories: ["Swift","Development"]
-type: "regular" # available types: [featured/regular]
+type: "Swift" # available types: [featured/regular]
 draft: false
 ---
 During [WWDC 2019](https://developer.apple.com/videos/wwdc2019/), Apple introduced a free set of over [1,500 symbols](https://developer.apple.com/videos/play/wwdc2019/206/) to be used by developers in their applications.
 Here I will explain how to use the new Apple **SF Symbols** in your applications.
 In any case, even if they are free, you must take into account the license agreements indicated by [Apple](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/):